-Westchester County may not be synonymous with solar power quite yet, but there may not be a better place in the country for homeowners to consider going solar.
-With Con Edison, Westchester County homeowners have gotten used to paying a lot for their electricity.
-What they may not be used to is having an alternative to lower those costs.
+Westchester County may not be synonymous with solar panels quite yet, but there may not be a better place in the country for homeowners to consider going solar.
+With Con Edison, Westchester County homeowners have gotten used to paying a lot for their electricity — and can expect to pay a lot more in 2023.

-We’re happy to tell you there is another way.
-Between the state of New York and a solar rebate program for Westchester County homeowners in Con Edison’s coverage area, the incentives make going solar incredibly easy.
+We’re happy to tell you there is a way to lower your electricity costs.
+Between state and federal incentives, Westchester County is one of the best places in the US to save money by going solar.
 We’ll have to dive a little deeper to understand just what to expect when you’re looking to go solar in Westchester County.

 The Federal Solar Tax Credit

 The Federal Investment Tax Credit (ITC) is available to everyone in the country who purchases a solar system.
 As it stands, the tax credit has no cap and will reduce your system cost by 30%.
-For instance, if your system costs $20,000 before the tax credit, your system cost would be reduced by 30%, or $6,000, bringing your net system cost to $14,000.
+For instance, if your system costs $20,000, your tax would be worth $6,000, bringing your net system cost to $14,000.

 The New York State Solar Tax Credit

 In addition to the federal tax credit, New York State offers a tax credit of its own.
-The solar tax credit is for 25% off the cost of your system with a cap of $5,000.
+The solar tax credit is worth 25% of the cost of your system with a cap of $5,000.
 Since you can claim both these tax credits together, there is a potential to have your system cost reduced by 55% if you don’t meet the state cap.